 Steve Rogers in Captain America: The First Avenger has quite a few.
 All these moments occurred before his transformation into Captain America.
 One was where he dove for a grenade and cradled it despite not knowing it was a dud.
 Also the scene when the sergeant tells the recruits to get a flag off a pole.
 Everyone fails to climb it but Steve casually takes the screws off the pole, causing the pole to fall and retrieved the flag that way.
 And this line:

-Steve Rogers: I don't want to kill anybody; I don't like bullies, wherever they come from.
+Steve Rogers: I don't want to kill anybody; I don't like bullies.
+I don't care where they're from.

 Earlier than that, you find out he's tried to enlist in the army multiple times, he calls out a guy for being rude in a movie theater, later is fighting said guy even when it's obvious who has the upper hand and doesn't run away no matter how much he gets beaten.

 Peggy Carter's first scene is dealing with someone who was mocking her for being English and making several rude comments towards her.
 She knocks him down with one punch.